slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 {
     context: context,
     offset: offsetInCurrentToken,
     name: name,                    // only set if context is PROP_NAME or PROP_VALUE for now
     index: currentIndexInValues,
-    values: [value1, value2, ...] // selectors or property values
+    values: [value1, value2, ...], // selectors or property values
-}
+    isNewItem: true|false         // true if the index refers to a new insertion, false for an existing one }
 ```
 [Randy] Each item in the array of selector.values (e.g. selector1, selector2, ...), is also a list of simple selectors (e.g. #nav div li > a:hover).
 Should these also be parsed into an array?
 Another idea would be to only initially parse into a string (not the array shown above), then have a separate getSelectorInfo() function to parse the selector list deeper only when needed.